Utilizing a State-of-the-art Grass Milling Process

 Our greens are U.S. grown and milled to a fine powder.
 They mix well in liquids.
-If a customer requests, we can mill our powder so fine that 90 percent will go through an 80-mesh screen.
-We prefer not to mill to a talcum-powder consistency.
-Extremely milled greens do not mix well in water.
+If a customer requests, we can mill our powder so fine that 80 percent will go through an 80-mesh screen.
+We prefer not to mill to this talcum-powder consistency because extremely milled greens do not mix well in water.
 They form clumps instead of dispersing.
-The extremely fine particle size results in much faster oxidization which leads to a browning of the color.
+The extremely fine particle size also results in much faster oxidization which leads to browning of color.
 Products with talcum powder greens usually provide about half the nutritional levels of green products sourced with our true cereal grass.

-Compared to talcum-powder greens, our true cereal grasses are known for their brilliant green color as well as a sweet aroma and flavor.
-By comparison, highly processed, aspirated flag grass from other growers is often made into a not-so-green talcum powder that doesn’t mix well, has a bitter flavor, a poor color and a rather unpleasant aroma.
+Regardless of milling, our true cereal grasses are known for their brilliant green color as well as a sweet aroma and flavor.
+By comparison, highly processed, aspirated flag grass from other growers is often made into a not-so-green talcum powder that doesn’t mix well, has a bitter flavor, a poor color, and a rather unpleasant aroma.

 Major differences in nutrition also exist.
 Cereal grasses from other growers are made from the flag grass stage of growth.
 Flag grass has less than half the nutrition of true cereal grass from Pines/Cerophyl.
 This is clear by comparing nutrition panels of green food products sourced from other growers and those sourced from us.